Dushivam/Test/README.md

 Robust error handling is implemented throughout the project to manage unexpected situations and provide meaningful feedback to the client:
    - **Try-Catch Blocks**: Each service and repository method is wrapped in a `try-catch` block to capture any potential errors, particularly those related to database operations.
    - **Custom Error Messages**: Meaningful error messages are provided for specific scenarios, such as “Post not found” when attempting to update or delete a non-existent post.
-   - **Global Exception Handling**: A global exception handler could be added to further streamline error handling, ensuring that any unhandled exceptions are logged and a generic error message is returned to the client.

 ### 3. Logging with Serilog

 **Serilog** is integrated to provide structured and detailed logging throughout the API.
 This helps with tracking actions, diagnosing issues, and monitoring the application: